 - Ensure that they listen to and reflect on the voice of the child at ALL times and take seriously any concerns raised to them by a child. - Ensure that they report ANY concerns of harm to any child to the Designated Safeguarding Lead immediately.
-(However, ALL staff can refer their concerns directly to The Children's Access Point if necessary and the police in the stated incidents above).
-They should inform the Designated Safeguarding Lead as soon as possible if they have reported concerns directly. - Ensure that they record any information shared directly with them by a child or observed/witnessed with the Designated Safeguarding Lead immediately.
+(However, ALL staff can refer their concerns directly to the Children's Access Point if necessary and the police in the stated incidents above.
+They should inform the Designated Safeguarding Lead as soon as possible if they have reported concerns directly). - Ensure that they immediately share with the Designated Safeguarding Lead information shared with them by a child or directly observed/witnessed and record it.
 This could include sharing information on behalf of the Designated Safeguarding Lead with other agencies.
+All discussions, decisions and reasons for them should be recorded in writing adhering to Mount Pleasant School's Recording and Information Sharing Policy/Procedure.
-All discussions decisions and reasons for them should be recorded in writing adhering to Northwood Primary School's recording and information sharing policy/ procedure. - Ensure that they maintain an attitude of 'it could happen here' and report any concerns regarding the behaviour of a child /an adult/staff member in school directly to the Designated Safeguarding Lead/Headteacher/Executive Headteacher - Ensure that they feel able to raise concerns about poor or unsafe practices of staff and potential failures in the school's safeguarding regime through whistleblowing procedures and the staff behaviour/code of conduct policy.

-- Ensure that they attend regular formal training/updates at least annually to support them in recognising the signs and symptoms of abuse, particularly in support of early identification of needs of children to prevent an escalation of need or risk to the child. - Ensure from the 1st July 2015 that under the Counter Terrorism and Security Act April 2015, that the school has 'Due regard' To Prevent' and to assess risk of children and young people being radicalised drawn into extremism (based upon potential risks in local area and that clear protocols in place for all visitors so that views are appropriate and not an opportunity to influence others). - Ensure from October 2015 that there is mandatory reporting to the police in all cases where teachers discover that an act of FGM appears to have been carried out. - Ensure that they understand through online safety training the additional risks for pupils online and continue to promote the school's Online Safety Policy/acceptable use in the protection of all pupils.
+- Ensure that they maintain an attitude of 'it could happen here' and report any concerns regarding the behaviour of a child/an adult/staff member in school directly to the Designated Safeguarding Lead/Headteacher. - Ensure that they feel able to raise concerns about poor or unsafe practices of staff and potential failures in the school's safeguarding regime through whistleblowing procedures and the staff behaviour/code of conduct policy. - Ensure that they attend regular formal training/updates at least annually to support them in recognising the signs and symptoms of abuse, particularly in support of early identification of needs of children to prevent an escalation of need or risk to the child. - Ensure from the 1st July 2015 for schools, (or 18th September 2015 for Colleges) that under the Counter Terrorism and Security Act, April 2015, that the school has 'due regard to Prevent' and to assess risk of children and young people being radicalised or drawn into extremism (based upon potential risks in local area and that clear protocols are in place for all visitors so that their views are appropriate and not an opportunity to influence others). - Ensure from October 2015 that there is mandatory reporting to the police in all cases where teachers discover that an act of FGM appears to have been carried out. - Ensure that they understand through online safety training the additional risks for pupils online and continue to promote the school's Online Safety Policy/acceptable use in the protection of all pupils.
 This includes the management of internet access via children's own mobile phones or electronic devices that can allow them unlimited access to the internet without any restrictions using their own data allowance.
-It should be clear in every school's online safety policy/acceptable use, the expectations of pupils regarding their own devices whilst on school site and the consequences of any evidence of inappropriate use of the internet. - Ensure that they remain vigilant whilst visitors are on site and continue to promote the school's commitment to keeping children safe through reminding visitors and parents of the school's appropriate use of personal mobile phones/devices whilst they are on school premises. - This includes staff understanding and adhering to the Staff Behaviour Policy inclusive of use of mobile phones and electronic devices.
+It should be clear in every school's online safety policy/acceptable use, the expectations of pupils regarding their own devices whilst on school site and the consequences of any evidence of inappropriate use of the internet.

+Ensure that they remain vigilant whilst visitors are on site and continue to promote the school's commitment to keeping children safe through reminding visitors and parents of the school's appropriate use of personal mobile phones/devices whilst they are on school premises.
+This includes staff understanding and adhering to the Staff Behaviour Policy inclusive of use of mobile phones and electronic devices.

-Northwood Primary School staff will work with social care, the police, health services and other services to promote the welfare of children and protect them from harm.
+Mount Pleasant School will work with social care, the police, health services and other services to promote the welfare of children and protect them from harm.